mindsmiths/docs/docs/src/Tutorials/Armory Onboarding Tutorial/4-armory-concepts/d-chaining-screens.md

 To tell Armory which screen to switch to, just specify the name of the next screen as the value of the action component that leads to it (such as a button).
 For example, in the code below, the “Cool, let's go!” button at the bottom of the `welcome` screen leads to the screen on which we ask the user for their name (i.e. the `askForName` screen):

-// TODO - better naming than "next"? - to signify it's the end of a procedure

 ```java title="java/agents/Felix.java"